Here I stand

 The first time I chose silence

-instead of asking
+instead of asking questions

 I didn’t want the answer to.